SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 ```
 Modify the blinky example to include `printf("Hello world\n");` in the while loop.
 Set mbed studio to 115200 in the output tab for the board.
 Remember to include newlines with any printf that should display immediately.

-Serial on mbed can get a lot more complicated (see feature section on serial) but this is a good place to start to have basic printf / scanf.
+Serial on mbed can get a lot more complicated but this is a good place to start to have basic printf / scanf.

 Example file [Intro/02-Printing/main.cpp](Intro/02-Printing/main.cpp)